 Boundary West Trail is a 9.9 mile loop trail located near Toutle, Washington and is rated as difficult.
-The trail is primarily used for hiking and snowshoeing and is accessible from June until November.
+The trail is primarily used for hiking and snowshoeing and is best used from June until November.

 view of St helens 80% of hike

 A great hike full of raw nature.
 Spectacular views of Mt.
 St. Helens and the evidence of the devastation that remains.
 Trees and trunks blasted apart and lying in the direction of the blast.
 Sparse wildflowers trying to repopulate the barren land.
 Lessons to be learned on Leaving No Trace.
 We only hiked about 2.5 miles out and back from the Johnston Ridge Observatory to the point where we could see Spirit Lake and Mt.
 Ranier in the distance.

 Awesome trail that is not for the slight of heart.
 Steep slopes and narrow trail on loose rock.
 It's worth it if you can handle it!
 Btw 504 is closed from coldwater lake to the observatory as of 11-21-2015.
 Happy trails!!